dtmatola/RestAssuredAPITests/readme.md

 ```
 brew install maven
 ```

+In case your machine is running on different Operating System, kindly install the dependencies using your OS's way of installation.

 IntelliJ IDEA
 * You can install this one by downloading the installer from their repository.